Optimal Portfolio Choice with Cross-Impact Propagators: Model Setup and Main Results

 \begin{theorem} Let $H:[0,T]\to\R^{N\times N}$ be a convolution kernel so that the associated Volterra kernel $G(t,s)\vcentcolon =\mathds{1}_{\{t\geq s\}}H(t-s)$ is in $L^2([0,T]^2,\R^{N\times N})$.
 Assume that $H$ satisfies the following assumptions: \begin{itemize} \item nonincreasing, i.e.~the function $t\mapsto x^\top H(t) x$ is nonincreasing on $(0,T)$ for every $x\in\R^N$, \item convex, i.e.~the function $t\mapsto x^\top H(t) x$ is convex on $(0,T)$ for every $x\in\R^N$, \item nonnegative, i.e.~the matrix $H(t)$ is nonnegative definite for any $t\in (0,T)$, \item symmetric, i.e.~the matrix $H(t)$ is symmetric for any $t\in (0,T)$. \end{itemize} Then $H$ is nonnegative definite and $G$ is in the class of admissible kernels $\mathcal{G}$, i.e. \be \int_0^T\int_0^t f(t)^\top H(t-s)f(s)dsdt=\langle f,\mathbf{G}f\rangle_{L^2} \geq 0, \quad \textrm{for all }f\in L^2([0,T],\R^N). \ee \end{theorem} The proof of Theorem \ref{thm:convolution} is given in Section \ref{sec-pf-mani}. \begin{remark} The convexity of $H$ implies that the function $t\mapsto x^\top H(t) x$ is continuous on $(0,T)$ for any $x\in\R^N$.
 Thus, it follows from the symmetry of $H$ that it is continuous on $(0,T)$.
 Nevertheless, Theorem \ref{thm:convolution} permits kernels $H$ which have a singularity at $t=0$ such as the power-law propagator in Example \ref{ex:propagators}(ii). \end{remark}

 \begin{remark} Theorem \ref{thm:convolution} generalizes the result of Theorem 2 of \cite{alfonsi2016multivariate} from discrete time grids to a continuous domain, which is of independent interest to the theory of nonnegative definite Volterra kernels.
-One of the main ingredients of the proof is Proposition \ref{prop:pos semidef kernels}, which states that a matrix-valued Volterra kernel which is nonnegative definite in the discrete sense (see \eqref{eq:positive defnite kernel}) is also nonnegative definite on a continuous domain, i.e.~it satisfies assumption \eqref{non-neg}. \end{remark}
+One of the main ingredients of the proof is Proposition \ref{prop:pos semidef kernels}, which states that a matrix-valued Volterra kernel which is nonnegative definite in the discrete sense (see \eqref{eq:positive defnite kernel}) is also nonnegative definite on a continuous domain, i.e.~it satisfies \eqref{non-neg}.
+Proposition \ref{prop:pos semidef kernels} then allows us to generalize Theorem 2 from \cite{alfonsi2016multivariate}, which is a discrete-time result proved via methods related to Bochner's theorem, to our continuous-time setting, where Bochner's theorem doesn't apply directly.
+Thereby, we can establish sufficient conditions under exactly the same assumptions as in the discrete-time framework. \end{remark}